 The assessment of the Certificate and Associate in Applied Science degree programs in Automotive Technology will follow assessment instruments and standards to discern student academic achievement and course effectiveness in meeting the certificate goals and course outcomes.

-- Completion Rate/course level: At least 80% of students enrolling in the certificate will successfully complete the course(s).
+Completion Rate/course level: At least 80% of students enrolling in the certificate will successfully complete the course(s).
 This will be determined after registration each semester based on enrollment numbers.
-At least 80% of the students will demonstrate mastery of the course outcomes by earning at least a 70% average in each course through a variety of classroom assessments. - Drop Rate: Beginning in Spring 2009 the drop rate for Certificate in Automotive Technology will be tracked.
-Beginning in Spring 2010 the drop rate for the Associate in Applied Science degree program will be tracked. - Course-level effectiveness: Course outcomes for all of the Automotive Technology courses will be assessed.
+At least 80% of the students will demonstrate mastery of the course outcomes by earning at least a 70% average in each course through a variety of classroom assessments.

+□ Drop Rate: Beginning in Spring 2009 the drop rate for Certificate in Automotive Technology will be tracked.
+Beginning in Spring 2010 the drop rate for the Associate in Applied Science degree program will be tracked.

+$\Box$ Course-level effectiveness: Course outcomes for all of the Automotive Technology courses will be assessed.
 At least five outcomes from each course will be assessed.
-Exam questions linked to course learning outcomes will be included in the final exam. - Persistence Rate: Students in Automotive Technology will be tracked throughout their course of study to determine persistence of completion in the Certificate and AAS degree programs. - Graduation Rate: At least 70% of students enrolling in the Certificate and AAS degree programs in Automotive Technology will successfully complete the certificate within a reasonable time based on full-time or part-time implementation.
-This will be measured by the number obtaining a Certificate and/or AAS degree. - Syllabus Analysis: Syllabus analysis will be conducted on an annual basis to assure consistency of outcomes with Mater Course Record Forms and among sections of specific courses. - Transcript Analysis: Transcript analysis will be conducted as triggered by deficiencies in course level assessment activities. - Advisory Committee Review: Annual advisory committee review will provide qualitative evaluation of program effectiveness in meeting regional paraprofessional educator needs. - Course evaluation surveys will be used as indirect assessment measures of student success and satisfaction.
+Exam questions linked to course learning outcomes will be included in the final exam.

+□ Persistence Rate: Students in Automotive Technology will be tracked throughout their course of study to determine persistence of completion in the Certificate and AAS degree programs.

+□ Graduation Rate: At least 70% of students enrolling in the Certificate and AAS degree programs in Automotive Technology will successfully complete the certificate within a reasonable time based on full-time or part-time implementation.
+This will be measured by the number obtaining a Certificate and/or AAS degree.

+□ Syllabus Analysis: Syllabus analysis will be conducted on an annual basis to assure consistency of outcomes with Mater Course Record Forms and among sections of specific courses.

+□ Transcript Analysis: Transcript analysis will be conducted as triggered by deficiencies in course level assessment activities.

+□ Advisory Committee Review: Annual advisory committee review will provide qualitative evaluation of program effectiveness in meeting regional paraprofessional educator needs.

+□ Course evaluation surveys will be used as indirect assessment measures of student success and satisfaction.

+Approved by Assessment: Approved by LOT: Approved by Cabinet: 09-14-12 Approved by Board of Governors: Page 4

-• Graduate Placement Rate: Tracking of students completing the Certificate and AAS degree programs in Automotive Technology will be done by a survey to determine the number of graduates obtaining employment in their field of study.
+☑ Graduate Placement Rate: Tracking of students completing the Certificate and AAS degree programs in Automotive Technology will be done by a survey to determine the number of graduates obtaining employment in their field of study.
 The survey will include questions to collect data on location, salary, job preparedness, and reasons why graduates are not working in their field if applicable.